Chicago Bulls Trading Away A Lot For Possible PG Of The Future In Cameron Payne

 As for the Bulls, well, hopefully they are getting their point guard of the future in Payne.
 No, Payne’s numbers aren’t All-Star worth (5.3 points and two assists per game), but there are two crucial things to keep in mind: (1) Oklahoma City has Russell Westbrook, who is having an MVP-worthy season, and (2) Payne is only 22-years-old.

 If Payne turns into the actual point guard of the future in Chicago, then this trade will sway into Chicago’s favor.
-If not, then, well, the Bulls just gave away two very talented players who should do wonders for the Thunder the rest of the season, and especially when the playoffs come rolling around.
+If not, then, well, the Bulls just gave away two very talented players who should do wonders for the Thunder the rest of the season, and especially when the playoffs come rolling along.

 Does this trade make Oklahoma City a serious title threat?
 That remains to be seen.
 While Westbrook is a top player in this league, the team took a major step back in the offseason when Kevin Durant took his talents to the Golden State Warriors.
 In the process, Golden State, a squad that won 73 regular season games last season, became that much better.